BenEdridge/node-template/README.md

-# template
+# NodeJS template

-personal template repository
+A simple NodeJS template for GitHub